finkusuma-dev/fem-newbie-product-preview-card/README.md

 #### 🟢 Implementing text presets using _Mixin_

 The text presets specified in the design includes CSS properties such as `font-family`, `font-size`, `font-weight`, `line-height`, and `letter-spacing`.
-All of those can be accepted by a CSS property (`font` ) except the `letter-spacing`.
-This makes assigning the text presets must apply the two properties: `font` and `letter-spacing` individually.
+All of those can be accepted by one CSS property `font`, except the `letter-spacing`.
+This makes assigning the text presets must be applied to the properties: `font` and `letter-spacing` individually.

 ```scss
 // abstracts/_variables.scss